kvkt/ural-pdc/2016/index.md

 ## Paper Submission

 Authors are invited to submit papers in the PDF format written in **LaTeX** using the [Springer LNCS style](https://www.springer.com/computer/lncs?SGWID=0-164-6-793341-0) ([LaTeX template download](ftp://ftp.springer.de/pub/tex/latex/llncs/latex2e/llncs2e.zip)).
 The paper must be **5&ndash;10 pages** including figures, tables, and references.
 We do not accept submissions in Microsoft Word.
-The authors should submit papers using the EasyChair conference system:
+The authors should submit papers using the EasyChair conference system.

 * <https://easychair.org/conferences/?conf=uralpdc2016>